Witiko/doctoral-thesis/defense.md

 * * *

-> Unlike Sentence-BERT, Dense Passage Retrieval (DPR, @karpukhin2020dense,
+> Unlike Sentence-BERT, Dense Passage Retrieval (DPR, Karpukhin et al. [@karpukhin2020dense],
 > EMNLP 2020) models queries and documents differently, and it uses a prefix
 > (CLS) token as the representation rather than Sentence-BERT’s mean pooling.
 > What benefits does Sentence-BERT have over DPR?